This post was last updated August 10, 2014.

 MSU Board of Trustees: Melanie Foster, Jeff Sakwa, Rick Johnson

 There will be several ballot propositions.

-Proposal 1 will be voted on in August.
-It would repeal the "Personal Property Tax", which is a tax on business equipment, and replace it with expiring business tax credits.
-It has support across the political spectrum and no organized opposition.
+Proposal 1 was voted on in August, and passed easily.
+It repeals the "Personal Property Tax", which is a tax on business equipment, and replaces it with expiring business tax credits.
+It had support across the political spectrum and no organized opposition.

 There will be two referenda on bills to allow a wolf hunt in the Upper Peninsula, which will be voted on in November.